gamblePants/gamblePants.github.io/README.md

 ## Current test website https://gamblepants.github.io/

-The current test website (Stanmore Property Rentals) is an assignment for my Javascript class.
+This website (Stanmore Property Rentals) is an assignment for my Javascript class.
 2 of the html pages (index and staff) had previously been created in my HTML class.
-I added 2 extra html pages (contact and rentals) and the following javascript functions:
+I added 3 extra html pages (contact, rentals and gallery) for the following javascript functions:

 1. Validate the form on your contact page.
 Ensure that all text has content, and that the content conforms to requirements (you decide and document what those requirements are).